 Categories of Personal Information We Collect

-We have collected the following CCPA categories of personal information within the past 12 months (and we have disclosed information within each of these categories to our third party partners and others within the past months, as detailed in the section on "Disclosures and Sales of Personal Information", below):
+We have collected the following CCPA categories of personal information within the past 12 months (and we have disclosed information within each of these categories to our third party partners and others within the past months, as detailed in the section on

 Name, Contact Information, and Other Identifiers such as a real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Internet Protocol address, email address and account name.
 Customer Records such as name, contact information, education, employment, employment history and financial information.